bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module4-acid-and-database-scalability-tradeoffs/README.md

 - On average, how many Weapons does each character have?

-With PostgreSQL, answer the following:
+Then with PostgreSQL, answer the following about the your titanic database:

 - How many passengers survived, and how many died?
 - How many passengers were in each class?